Welcome to today's edition of the Rush 24-7 podcast.

 I had a chance just now during the obscene profit break to listen to a little bit of the press conference going on in St. Louis.

-And at the time I was able to listen to it, the highway patrol captain Ron Johnson was answering questions.
+And at the time I was able to listen to it, the Highway Patrol Captain Ron Johnson was answering questions.

-And he was the guy's great.
+And he was, this guy's great.

 He's doing a masterful job.